-Beyond making it possible to link other closely related Eufy products (or ‘cousins’) right under one management, the base station stores footage in a military-grade encryption fashion; sounds an anti-theft alarm; ensures WiFi extension to the camera(s) and a host of numerous functions.
+Beyond making it possible to link other closely related Eufy products (or ‘cousins’) right under one management, the base station stores footage in a military-grade encryption fashion; sounds an anti-theft alarm; ensures WiFi extension to the camera(s) and a host of numerous (other) functions.

 Amongst these many brilliant functions, many of which it is easy to forget or not to credit the base station properly, is the creation of its own independent WiFi network (of the 2.4GHz variant), well different from the one the home router features.